 Known as the "Cradle of the Cosmic Age," Downey was the center of manufacturing for the U.S. lunar space program in the 1960s.

 Also joining us is a former employee of the rocket industry, who will speak in depth about his time at the original site.
 Time permitting, we will have an opportunity to check out the Robotics Lab, where you can program your own robot and send it on a moon mission!
 After the tour of the space center we will cross the street and set foot in the abandoned Kaufmann Building, the last remaining structure from the original site (1936).
-The Kaufmann Building is part of the what would become a 1 million square foot manufacturing and assembly plant, which also housed the dorms for visiting Apollo astronauts.
+The Kaufmann Building is part of what would become a 1-million-square-foot manufacturing and assembly plant, which also housed the dorms for visiting Apollo astronauts.

 You don't wanna miss this one—it's totally out of this world!

 - Meet outside the main entrance to the Space Center.
 Free parking is available in front of the Space Center and along Columbia Way.

 - Recommended for ages 12+.
 All minors must have a ticket and be accompanied by an adult.

 - Please wear comfortable shoes and be prepared for two hours of standing and walking on the tour.

 - Bring your cameras and share your photos with us!
 Tag @atlasobscura #atlasobscura @columbiaspace

 - A liability waiver will need to be completed by all attendees.